cordonc/markdownFile/Dads-Grave.md

 ## Dad's Grave

 His headstone is an obelisk, a striking anachronism among the ungainly slabs in the new end of the cemetery.
 It's also a shape that in life he was unabashedly fixated on.
 He had an obelisk collection, in fact, and his prize specimen was one in knee-high jade that dropped open the door to his library.
-His ultimate obelisk is not carved from fleshy, translucent marble like the tombstones in the old part of the cemetary.
+His ultimate obelisk is not carved from fleshy, translucent marble like the tombstones in the old part of the cemetery.
 Mom couldn't convince the monument maker to do it.

 > _"It won't last.
 In ten, twenty years you'll have lichen, erosion.
 Trust me, you want granite."_